puppetlabs/puppet-docs/source/pe/2.5/accounts_user_type.markdown

 subtitle: "The pe_accounts::user Type"
 ---

-This defined type is part of `pe_accounts`, a pre-built Puppet module that ships with Puppet Enterprise.
-It is available for use in your own manifests.
+This defined type is part of `pe_accounts`, a pre-built Puppet module that ships with Puppet Enterprise for use in your own manifests.

 > ![windows-only](./images/windows-logo-small.jpg) **NOTE:** The `pe_accounts` module is not yet supported on Windows nodes.